Seminyak Indonesia Travel Guide

 Simple gestures of respect make a difference.

-Make conscious options to guarantee your visit respects the local environment and economy.
+Make conscious options to ensure your visit respects the local environment and economy.

 Be respectful of privacy.
 Avoid intrusive photography.
 Do not disrupt ceremonies or prayers for a photo.

 Wear a sarong and sash.
-Women on the period usually do not enter.
+Women on their period usually do not enter.
 Do not climb sacred structures.
 Be quiet and do not point feet towards altars.

 Pick tour operators that prioritize ethical practices and contribute to local communities.
 Consider G Adventures for ethical travel.